How to Create Diagrams for Technical Blog Posts

 Google Drawings

-Like most things in the Google ecosystem, Google Drawings is easy to get started with.
-While it may not offer advanced features, its straightforward interface allows you to create basic, effective diagrams.
+Like many tools in the Google ecosystem, Google Drawings is simple to use.
+While it may not offer advanced features, its clear interface helps you to create basic and effective diagrams.

 Google Drawings works in every browser, but if you’re using a Chromium-based browser like Chrome or Edge, you can type drawing.new